This year’s Love Island is set to be the longest series yet

 The new series of Love Island is set to be the longest yet.

-ITV2’s hit reality series is returning for its first edition since 2019 due to a pandemic-related cancellation ;ast year.
+ITV2’s hit reality series is returning for its first edition since 2019 due to a pandemic-related cancellation last year.

 As ever, the couple named the favourite by the viewing public in the final episode stand to win £50,000 each.